 The whole school community is enabled to access a full range of printed and digital resources to serve their curriculum needs and learning styles.
 We provide:

-- We run Book Clubs, a Reading Club and Book Fairs, enabling everyone to purchase and read about the latest books around
+• We run Book Clubs and a Reading Club, enabling everyone to read about the latest books around

 The LRC is used effectively by many people for study.
 We expect all users to be courteous and respect the rights of others to read and work in a quiet and pleasant environment.

 The LRC is open every weekday Monday – Thursday 8.30am – 4.30pm Friday 8.30am – 3.30pm

 Borrowing and Returning Books

 Our school is strongly committed to improving literacy and knows the importance of reading for pleasure.
 There is strong evidence that young people who read regularly perform better in tests and that ‘reading for pleasure is the strongest indicator of future success.’
 The school has made a significant investment with the introduction of an online version of our library catalogue.
 The new system allows learners, staff and parents to view our school and public library catalogues online.
 Learners are encouraged to use this to help with research, to write reviews about books they have read and search for, or reserve new books and other resources.
 You can access the system via the school website or directly by downloading the Free App called iMLS from the App Store.
 You will be able to use the features at home to help your child select books.
 Having the library accessible in this way and having parents engaged with reading will help support our commitment to improving standards of literacy.You can access the online library catalogue system via https://u014810.microlibrarian.net/

 Books are loaned for two weeks and are issued by the librarians from the circulation counter.
 Books will be stamped with the date for return and may be renewed, providing no-one else is waiting for them.
 Overdue lists will be read out in form and parents will be contacted if books are not returned.